 For example, Adext AI uses machine learning to find the best audience for any ad without taking over your strategic and creative decisions, supercharging efficiency and ensuring that the conversion rate of those Google Ads' campaigns increases.

 This Ad Tech AI solution has a 5-minutes set up process and allows its customers to actually see what it does in their own ads' accounts.
 Not only getting them to spend less time and resources while still increasing ad conversion performance, results and revenue, but constantly working on optimizing budgets too.
-So, as a customer, you can see how it performs up to 480 budget updates across 20 audience segments for every ad in everyone of your campaign... daily.
+So, as a customer, you can see how it performs up to 480 budget updates across 20 audience segments for every ad in every single one of your campaigns... daily.